2018 New York's 14th congressional district election: Primary election

-Because residents of the 14th district are overwhelmingly Democratic, the primary election was more significant than the general election.
+The 14th district is overwhelmingly Democratic, making a primary victory tantamount to election.
 Ocasio-Cortez's victory against Crowley was widely seen as the biggest upset of the 2018 midterm elections.

 Primary endorsements

 Ocasio-Cortez was endorsed by progressive and civil rights organizations such as MoveOn, Democracy for America, and Democratic Socialists of America, and by actress and first-time candidate Cynthia Nixon.
 Nixon, like Ocasio-Cortez, also challenged a long-time incumbent: She ran against Democratic governor Andrew Cuomo in the 2018 New York gubernatorial election, but lost by 66% to 34%.

-Governor Cuomo endorsed Crowley, as did both of New York's U.S. Senators, Chuck Schumer and Kirsten Gillibrand, as well as New York City Mayor Bill de Blasio, 11 U.S. Representatives, 31 local elected officials, 31 trade unions, and groups such as the Sierra Club, Planned Parenthood, the Working Families Party, NARAL Pro-Choice America, Moms Demand Action for Gun Sense in America, and others.
+Governor Cuomo endorsed Crowley, as did one of New York's U.S. Senators, Kirsten Gillibrand, as well as New York City Mayor Bill de Blasio, 11 U.S. Representatives, 31 local elected officials, 31 trade unions, and groups such as the Sierra Club, Planned Parenthood, the Working Families Party, NARAL Pro-Choice America, Moms Demand Action for Gun Sense in America, and others.
 California representative Ro Khanna, a Justice Democrat like Ocasio-Cortez, initially endorsed Joe Crowley, but later endorsed Ocasio-Cortez in an unusual dual endorsement.

 Primary election debate

 On June 15, the candidates' only face-to-face encounter during the campaign occurred on a local political talk show, Inside City Hall.
 The format was a joint interview conducted by Errol Louis, which NY1 characterized as a debate.
-On June 18, a debate in the Bronx was scheduled, but Crowley did not participate.
-He sent former New York City Council member Annabel Palma in his place.
+A debate in the Bronx was scheduled for June 18, but Crowley did not participate, sending former New York City Council member Annabel Palma in his place.